citp/privacy-policy-historical/w/we/wer/werelate.org.md

 ## E-mail

+You must provide your e-mail address in your Preferences.
+Your email address is used for the following purposes:

+  * To enable WeRelate to send you notifications when a page you are watching has been edited.
+  * To enable WeRelate to send you a new password in case you forget it.
+  * To enable you to send email through WeRelate to others; for example, to share links to pages or trees.
+Your email address will appear as the sender of the email.
-You may provide your e-mail address in your Preferences and enable other logged-in users to send email to you through the wiki.
-Your address will not be revealed to them unless you respond, or possibly if the email bounces.
-The email address may be used by the Foundation for On-Ling Genealogy, Inc. to communicate with users on a wider scale.
+  * To enable other logged-in users to send email to you through WeRelate.
+Your address will not be revealed to them unless you reply, or possibly if the email bounces.

-If you do not provide an email address, you will not be able to reset your password if you forget it.
-However, you may contact one of the WeRelate server administrators to enter a new mail address in your preferences.

-You can remove your email address from your preferences at any time to prevent it being used.
+  * The email address may be used by the Foundation for On-Line Genealogy, Inc. to communicate with users on a wider scale.
+Specifically, you will receive a periodic newsletter about WeRelate, which will include instructions for unsubscribing if you so desire.
+The newsletter is sent no more often than once a month.

+As stated earlier, the Foundation for On-Line Genealogy, Inc. will not sell or share your email address with third parties unless you agree or it is required by law to release the information.

 ## User Data